REQUIREMENTS FOR JURIS DOCTOR DEGREE

 - Successfully complete all required courses;

-- Successfully complete at least 90 semester credit hours of course work, 60 credits of which must have been completed at this law school;
+- Successfully complete at least 90 semester credit hours of course work;

-- Earn a cumulative grade point average of not less than 2.00 for all courses taken; and,
+- Earn a cumulative and semester grade point average of 2.00 or higher;

 - Be approved by the College of Law faculty.

-All students must complete the following courses and requirements:
+All students must pass all the courses and requirements listed below:

 - Business Organizations